 TSS is committed to providing a safe environment for employees and visitors while respecting the right of individuals who are concealed-carry licensees with the enhanced endorsement as permitted by Arkansas law.
 Except as permitted by law, including, but not limited to, Arkansas Code Annotated § 5-73-322(g), possession, discharge, or other use of weapons on any grounds, buildings, or vehicles owned or operated by TSS is strictly prohibited.
-Furthermore, storage of any weapon, including handguns, is prohibited at any such location, except that a concealed handgun may be stored in a licensee's locked and unattended motor vehicle.
-TSS employees shall comply with the safety and security policies of an alternative work site (meetings, conferences, facilities, etc.).
-Under no circumstances will weapons be permitted in disciplinary meetings unless the weapon is controlled by a law enforcement officer.
+Furthermore, storing any weapon, including handguns, is not permitted, except that a concealed firearm may be stored in a licensee's locked and unattended motor vehicle.
+TSS employees shall comply with an alternative worksite's safety and security policies (meetings, conferences, facilities, etc.).
+Under no circumstances will weapons be permitted in disciplinary meetings unless a law enforcement officer controls the weapon.